How to Clean Faucet Head: Everything You Need to Know

 85% of US households have to deal with hard water, a common problem.
 Magnesium and calcium buildup can also leave water stains on your fixture, which are harmless but can clash with your fixture’s appearance.

-Knowing how to clean a faucet head ensures that water flows regularly for proper hygiene, whether in the bathroom or kitchen.
+Knowing how to clean faucet heads ensures that water flows regularly for proper hygiene, whether in the bathroom or kitchen.

-Tools and Materials Needed for Cleaning a Faucet Head
+Tools and Materials Needed for Cleaning Faucet Heads

-We recommend gathering these products before you clean your faucet; these materials include the following;
+We recommend gathering these products before you clean faucet heads; these materials include the following;

 Everyday Household Items

-Being able to clean your faucet head should not be limited to commercial products.
+Being able to clean faucet heads should not be limited to commercial products.
 Many easy-to-get household items can clean your faucet, such as the following;

 • A mild pH-neutral cleaner: A milder form of acid to prevent damage to your fixtures as they sit in the mixture.